lextudio/pysnmp/docs/source/development.rst

    **Done:** since `snmpsim`_ 0.2.4.

-If you need some particular feature - please, open a feature request via a `GitHub issue`_ .
+If you need some particular feature - please, open a feature request via a `GitHub issue`_.
 Once we see a greater demand in particular area, we would re-arrange our development resources to meet it sooner.

-You could greater speed up the development of particular feature by sponsoring it.
-Please contact `LeXtudio Inc.`_ to discuss details.
+You can help speed up the development of a particular feature by sponsoring it or contributing code yourself.
+Please contact `LeXtudio Inc.`_ to discuss sponsorship details or submit pull requests on GitHub.

 Related Resources
 -----------------